ggandor/leap.nvim/README.md

 This is where things start to become really interesting:

-`targets`: A list of target items: tables of arbitrary structure, with the only mandatory field being `pos` - a (1,1)-indexed tuple; this is the position of the label, and also the jump target, if there is no custom `action` provided.
+`targets`: Either a list of targets, or a function returning such a list.
+The elements of the list are tables of arbitrary structure, with the only mandatory field being `pos` - a (1,1)-indexed tuple; this is the position of the label, and also the jump target, if there is no custom `action` provided.
 If you have targets in multiple windows, you also need to provide a `wininfo` field for each (`:h getwininfo()`).
 Targets can represent anything with a position, like Tree-sitter nodes, etc.

 <details>
 <summary>Example: linewise motions</summary>